 Although it mainly shows in the feet, it can move to other areas of your body.
 The fungus grows best in warm, dark and humid areas.
 In some cases it can spread to the armpits or groin and in rare cases to the hand.

 Athlete’s foot can develop on its own or be caught from someone else.

-There is lots of bacteria and fungus on your feet which are harmless.
-The fungus can grow in the warm humid areas in between your toes and develop into athlete's foot.
+There is lots of bacteria and fungus on your feet and are harmless.
+The fungus can grow in the warm humid areas in between your toes and develop into athlete’s foot.
 Washing well in between your toes will help stop the fungus growing too much.

 As well as good foot hygiene, making sure your feet are dry before putting socks on also helps.
 Changing your socks if you get your feet or shoes wet will also stop the growth of any bacteria or fungus.

 Athlete’s foot is easily spread.
 The fungus can be transmitted by direct contact with the feet.
 It can also be spread on towels, bedsheets or other clothing.
 Also swimming pool floors or other communal floors which are warm and wet are very good places to catch athlete’s foot.
 Washing and drying your feet after being exposed to these conditions will reduce the risk of catching an infection.

 As athlete’s foot is a fungus they feed on sugar to grow.
 Some types of food are quickly turned into sugar inside the body.